SSWConsulting/SSW.Rules.Content/rules/do-you-hold-regular-company-meetings/rule.md

 Let me know if you want any topics raised.

-&lt;This is as per the rule [https://rules.ssw.com.au/do-you-hold-regular-company-meetings](/do-you-hold-regular-company-meetings) &gt;
+&lt;This is as per the rule [https://ssw.com.au/rules/do-you-hold-regular-company-meetings/](/do-you-hold-regular-company-meetings) &gt;

 :::
 :::
 ::: good
-Figure: Good Example - Email template for the meeting
+Figure: Good example - Email template for the meeting
 :::